csmukherjee/home/_pages/about.md

   - /about/
   - /about.html
 ---
-Fourth-year CS PhD student at the University of Southern California, working with Prof. [Jiapeng Zhang](https://sites.google.com/site/jiapeng0708/home).
+Fifth-year CS PhD student at the University of Southern California, working with Prof. [Jiapeng Zhang](https://sites.google.com/site/jiapeng0708/home).

 My broad research areas are theoretical computer science and unsupervised learning, with a keen interest in random matrix theory and manifold learning.
 I also enjoy working on purely combinatorial problems :)